pezi/dart_periphery/README.md

 **dart_periphery** binds the c-periphery library with the help of the [dart:ffi](https://dart.dev/guides/libraries/c-interop) mechanism.
 Nevertheless, **dart_periphery** tries to be close as possible to the original library.
-See following [documentation](https://github.com/vsergeev/c-periphery/tree/master/docs).
+See the following [documentation](https://github.com/vsergeev/c-periphery/tree/master/docs).
 Thanks to **Vanya Sergeev** for his great job!

 ## 🤔 Why c-periphery?

-The number of GPIO libraries/interfaces is is shrinking:
+The number of GPIO libraries/interfaces is shrinking:

 * The widely used wiringpi library is [deprecated](https://hackaday.com/2019/09/18/wiringpi-library-to-be-deprecated).
 * GPIO sysfs is [deprecated](https://www.raspberrypi.org/forums/viewtopic.php?t=274416).